-Kanagawa Prefecture Artist-in-Residence Promotion Project that invites artists from domestic and foreign countries and supports organizations that do creative activities in Kanagawa Prefecture.
-This time I visited the Kasuya Forest Museum of Contemporary Art which is hosting a plan exhibition invited by Yuriko Yamaguchi, a painter living in the United States "What myth talks about – the myth of the human end and the resurrection".
+Kanagawa Prefecture Artist-in-Residence Promotion Project, which invites artists from domestic and overseas and supports organizations that do creative activities in Kanagawa Prefecture.
+This time I visited the Kasuya Mori Museum of Contemporary Art which is hosting a plan exhibition invited by Yuriko Yamaguchi, a painter living in the United States "What myth talks about – the myth of the human end and the resurrection".

-Mr. Yamaguchi who was born in Japan and later went to the USA has continued his artistic work mainly in America for over 40 years after acquiring a master's degree in shaping arts.
+Mr. Yamaguchi who was born in Japan and later went to the USA has continued his artistic work mainly in the United States for over 40 years after acquiring a master's degree in shaping art.

-This exhibition features 30 paintings produced by Mr. Yamaguchi in collaboration with Mr. Minekki Shipper (Netherlands) who has worked on intercultural literature for many years.
-In addition to conducting open production at the opening, gallery · talk with anthologist Masao Higashi was also held.
+At this exhibition, 30 paintings produced by Mr. Yamaguchi were collaborated with Mr. Minekki Shipper (Netherlands) who has worked on intercultural literature for many years.
+In addition to conducting open production at the opening, gallery talk with anthologist Masao Higashi was also held.

-Director Mr. Ryou Wakae and Mr. Yamaguchi seem to have deepened their friends since they came across in the gallery of NY Soho in 1989.
+Director Mr. Wakae Makoto and Mr. Yamaguchi seem to have deepened friends since I came across in the gallery of NY Soho in 1989.
 I asked such two people about this project.

 What is the origin of the project?

-Meeting with Yamaguchi Shipper was in 2009 when I was staying at the Rockefeller Foundation Bellagio Center in Italy for a month and I was creating a watercolor painting.
+Meeting with Yamaguchi Shipper was in 2009 when I was staying at the Rockefeller Foundation Bellagio Center in Italy for a month to produce watercolor paintings.
 At that time, she focused on "myths" remaining around the world.
 In Bellagio Center Hongyu all overI was studying to gather and present myths on water and disasters.

-I tend to believe that myths are far away, but there are plenty of episodes that are important hints when thinking about today's global environmental problems and others.
-Originally I was keenly concerned about the connection and the "chain" of the world, so I feel confident with Shipper.
-"In announcing the research results, it is more powerful that people with accompanying visuals appeal to people", and I was to create visuals one by one on the myths she gathered .
+Although myths tend to think that it is a long ago story, there are plenty of episodes that are important hints when thinking about today's global environmental issues and so on.
+Since I was strongly concerned about the connection and the "chain" of the world originally, I was spirited with Shipper.
+"In announcing research results, it is more powerful that people with accompanying visuals appeal to people", and I was to create visuals one by one on the myths she gathered .

 Yamaguchi I finally got 30 points this time, but there were quite a few works that were made by Shipper.
-I can not accept it, there are works which resurrected by having taken an original picture until Netherlands where Shipper is.
-I was interacting while watching on the monitor, so it seems that the impression was different.
+I can not accept it, there are works that resurrected by bringing an original picture to the Netherlands where Shipper is.
+I was interacting while looking at the monitor, so it seems that the impression was different.

 The paintings of this time's work are different from those of Mr. Yamaguchi's work so far